 Human Ecology is the study of the relationship between humans and the natural world.
 We believe human ecology is a meaningful framework to understand the ways in which we interact with and change the natural world and vice versa.
 All aspects of Maine Coast Semester are built around this human ecology-centered framework.
-On a typical day, a student might discuss ecosystem services provided by salt marshes in natural history class, consider the ethics and environmental impacts surrounding food supply chains while harvesting potatoes as a springboard to better understand the ethics and environmental impacts surrounding food supply chains.
+On a typical day, a student might discuss ecosystem services provided by salt marshes in natural history class or consider the ethics and environmental impacts surrounding food supply chains, while harvesting produce.

-MAINE COAST SEMESTER CAPSTONE COURSE IN HUMAN ECOLOGY

-The Capstone challenges students to synthesize their semester learning and provides a structure to transfer it to their home communities to solve a real world problem.
-Designed to develop the skills and dispositions of our Goals for Graduates, students draw content and inspiration from seminars in Farm & Food and Energy Systems; explorations of natural and human landscapes and stories in classes; and guest speakers at the forefront of human ecology issues.
-Led by dedicated faculty, students complete community profiles using digital sources and interviews, reflect on their passions and learnings, and present a portfolio and plan for action at semester's end.
+MAINE COAST SEMESTER CAPSTONE COURSE IN HUMAN ECOLOGY This course challenges students to synthesize their learning and provides a structure to transfer it back home to solve real-world problems.
+Designed to develop the skills and dispositions outlined in our Goals for Graduates. students draw content and inspiration from: seminars in Farm & Food and Energy Systems; explorations of natural and human landscapes and stories in classes; and quest speakers at the forefront of human ecology issues.
+Led by dedicated faculty, students complete community profiles using digital sources and interviews, reflect on their passions and learnings, and present a portfolio and plan for action at the end of the semester.